controlecidadao/samantha_ia/README.md

 <br>

-Thanks to their **emergent behavior**, with the right prompt and proper hyperparameter configuration, even small models can generate big responses!
+Thanks to the **emergent behavior**, with the right prompt and proper hyperparameter configuration, even small models can generate big responses!
 <br><br>

 <p align="center">